GL_Discover Hub_Stocks_1920x1280_TraderGray_03

 Equities can be categorised in a variety of ways: for example, you can focus on tech stocks, blue-chip stocks, penny stocks, or dividend stocks.
 You can also categorise equities on a regional basis.
 Those that are available in your country of residence can be classed as local equities.
 For instance, if you’re based in the UK, stocks in companies listed on the London Stock Exchange would be local.

 You can also focus on international equities.
 This term refers to stocks in companies listed on exchanges outside of the country you live in, so unless you’re living in America, stocks in US companies are classed as international equities.
-US equities are popular with traders because the market is worth more than $45 trillion.
+US equities are popular with traders party because of the size of the market.

 You can find a specific list of US equities at Saxo Bank.
 However, for a quick overview of the largest US companies, you can look at the S&P 500.
-This index fund tracks the performance of the 500 largest companies by market cap in the US.
-Our ETF products allow you to trade the S&P 500, which means you’ve got an interest in all 500 companies with a single investment.
+This index fund tracks the performance of 500 large US companies, weighted by market capitalisation.
+Our ETF products allow you to trade the S&P 500, which can give exposure to a broad set of companies through a single investment, depending on the product structure.

 You can also trade stocks and shares individually.
 This means you buy and sell shares in Apple, Microsoft, Amazon and other companies in a more focused way.
-Before we explain why you should consider investing in US equities and how to do it, here’s a quick rundown of some popular stocks:
+Before we explain more about US equities, here’s a quick rundown of some popular stocks:

 Why invest in US equities?